10 QUESTIONS for:

 What time should I arrive to the fair?

-Doors will open for students and alumni from 10:00 a.m. to 3:00 p.m.
+Doors will open for students and alumni from 10:00 a.m. and will stay open until 3:00 p.m.
 Arrive early to take full advantage of this networking opportunity.
 Students, remember to bring your MIIS ID to be admitted.

 How many organizations will be at the Career Fair?